TIBCOSoftware/flogo-cli/README.md

 Please submit a github issue if you would like to propose a significant change or request a new feature.

 ### Support
-For Q&A you can post your questions on [Slack](https://tibco-cloud.slack.com/messages/flogo-general/)
+You can post your questions via [GitHub issues](https://github.com/TIBCOSoftware/flogo/issues)